rwth-acis/DVITA2/README.md

-#A Web-Based Dynamic Visual Topic Analytics Toolkit
+#A Web-Based Dynamic Visual Topic Analytics Toolkit -- DVITA2

+This is an experimental, enhanced version of [DVITA1](https://github.com/rwth-acis/DVITA1), which is maintained separately and more stable.

 The following stepwise documentation has grown over time, not all of it might work out of the box.
 If you find incorrect info, please suggest improvements.